 Martin Van Buren returned to Kinderhook, New York as a one-term president.
 His 1840 loss to William Henry Harrison was a difficult pill to swallow.
-He was mature in years, but not old enough to retire.
-He loved his work and succeeded far beyond most imagined for a son of a tavern owner.
-But what does one do after serving as America’s eighth president?
+He was mature in years but not old enough to retire.
+He loved his work and succeeded far beyond most imagined for this son of a tavern owner.
+However, what does one do after serving as America’s eighth president?
 He retreated to the village of his childhood to be near loved ones and plot his next move.

 Little had changed in Kinderhook since he left in 1808, with wife Hannah and firstborn Abraham, for the bustling town of Hudson to practice law, except in one respect - slavery.

-Enslavement was not uncommon amongst Kinderhook households before 1827, the year gradual emancipation in New York was finalized.
-The national census from 1790 – 1820 shows Kinderhook held the second, and at times the third, largest population of enslaved people outside Brooklyn, New York.
-For such a small, rural agricultural village, this statistic is startling.
+Enslavement was not uncommon amongst Kinderhook households before 1827, the year gradual emancipation in New York became final.
+The national census from 1790 – 1820 shows Kinderhook held one of the largest populations of enslaved people outside Brooklyn, New York.
+For such a small, rural agricultural village this statistic is startling.

 Van Buren not only grew up amongst enslaved people but alongside six held by his parents.
-This early exposure to the institution of slavery later provided him with an understanding of southern politics that differed from northern colleagues raised without similar experiences.
+This early exposure to slavery later provided him with an understanding of southern politics that differed from northern colleagues raised without similar experiences.

-It was an understanding Martin Van Buren seemed to exploit for professional success, but also an understanding he struggled with as the country began to split over the fate and expansion of slavery.
+It was an understanding Martin Van Buren seemed to exploit for professional success and an understanding he struggled with as the country began to split over the fate and expansion of slavery.

 Martin Van Buren’s Political Rise

-Martin Van Buren’s successful career was cemented early on with the formation of the Albany Regency, a political group he helped found that controlled state politics until the Civil War.
+Martin Van Buren's successful career was cemented early on with the formation of the Albany Regency, a political group he helped found that controlled New York state politics until the Civil War.
 When Van Buren moved from state to national politics, he immediately set out to create new alliances.
-He quickly succeeded connecting two of the most politically powerful states in the nation: Virginia and New York.
+He succeeded in connecting two of the most politically powerful states: Virginia and New York.
 A northern and southern alliance through him also meant support for a higher office in the future.

-His part in founding the Democratic Party and acceptance of New York’s governorship to assist Andrew Jackson in winning the presidency made him a favourite amongst some southern political circles.
+His part in founding the Democratic Party and accepting New York's governorship to assist Andrew Jackson in winning the presidency made him a favorite amongst some southern political circles.

 Northern Industry leaders raised the need for tariffs to counter southern economic domination.
-The south claimed tariffs were a violation of states’ rights with a few crying out for secession.
-The matter was eventually resolved.
-Southerners later returned to threats of secession over the institution of slavery, with a very different resolution settling the matter.
+The south claimed tariffs violated states' rights, with a few crying out for secession.
+The matter eventually saw resolution, but Southerners later returned to threats of secession over the institution of slavery, with a very different outcome settling the matter.